Georges Roesch

 The Rootes Group took over Talbot in 1935.
 The first Rootes Sunbeam, named the Thirty, designed by Georges Roesch, was propelled with a new 100 mph 4503 cc straight-eight engine.
 There may have been as many as eight prototypes made and some were displayed at the 1936 Motor Show but the new model did not go into production and Roesch left Sunbeam-Talbot going to David Brown in 1939 to develop a tractor design.
-Unhappy he left David Brown and joined Frank Whittle's Power Jets.
+Dispirited he left David Brown and joined Frank Whittle's Power Jets.
 He continued to work on gas turbines for this rest of his career.

 Character

 Georges Roesch was not a boastful or articulate man.
 An insight into his irascible perfectionism may be gained from the report that he refused ever to have a vacuum cleaner in his house because he found none of the existing vacuum cleaner designs satisfactory.